maleroyfr/Intune-Windows-Hardening/README.md

 While the intent of these policies is to assist in an organisations compliance efforts, total compliance with CIS guidance is not guaranteed.

-##What's included?
+## What's included?
-Windows 11
+Currently supporting only Windows 11
-There are three Windows hardening policies based on the CIS Benchmark
+* There are three (3) Windows hardening policies based on the CIS Benchmark and one (1) Security Baseline for Windows 10 and later recreated with the Settings Catalog.

+These Microsoft Intune policies are currently based on "**CIS Microsoft Intune for Windows 11 Benchmark version v1.0.0 - 01-26-202**"

 To make things a little easier to navigate the repo has been split up into sections: